19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Backgrounds/Example Backgrounds.md

 # Example Backgrounds

-Here's a table with some classic backgrounds in Mithrinia.
+Here's a table with some classic types of backgrounds in Mithrinia.
+Players should feel free to flesh these out with more detail either before or at the table.

 | d20 | Background     |
 | --: | -------------- |